btdobbs/AI/Project/05/README.md

 ## Provided Code (Part I)

-For this project, you have been provided with a neural network mini-library (nn.py) and a collection of datasets (backend.py).
+For this project, you have been provided with a neural network mini-library (1nn.py1) and a collection of datasets (1backend.py1).

-The library in nn.py defines a collection of node objects.
+The library in `nn.py` defines a collection of node objects.
 Each node represents a real number or a matrix of real numbers.
 Operations on node objects are optimized to work faster than using Python’s built-in types (such as lists).

 Here are a few of the provided node types:

-nn.Constant represents a matrix (2D array) of floating point numbers.
+- `nn.Constant` represents a matrix (2D array) of floating point numbers.
 It is typically used to represent input features or target outputs/labels.
-Instances of this type will be provided to you by other functions in the API; you will not need to construct them directly. nn.Parameter represents a trainable parameter of a perceptron or neural network. nn.DotProduct computes a dot product between its inputs.
-Additional provided functions: nn.as_scalar can extract a Python floating-point number from a node.
+Instances of this type will be provided to you by other functions in the API; you will not need to construct them directly.
+- `nn.Parameter` represents a trainable parameter of a perceptron or neural network.
+- `nn.DotProduct` computes a dot product between its inputs.
+Additional provided functions:
+-
+`nn.as_scalar` can extract a Python floating-point number from a node.
 When training a perceptron or neural network, you will be passed a dataset object.
-You can retrieve batches of training examples by calling dataset.iterate_once(batch_size):
+You can retrieve batches of training examples by calling `dataset.iterate_once(batch_size)`:

 ```py
 for x, y in dataset.iterate_once(batch_size):